-We Universally Refer To Where We Live As Our "Home."
+We Universally Refer To Where We Live As Our "Home"

-This is true regardless if we are renting an apartment, a house, a condo, or a condo-like property, or we bought a place to live in using a mortgage loan or we were truly fortunate and we were able to use only our own savings and/or gifts from others to pay cash for our home.
+This is true regardless if we are renting an apartment, a house, a condo, or a condo-like property, or we bought a place to live in using a mortgage loan or we were truly fortunate, and we were able to use only our own savings and/or gifts from others to pay cash for our home.

-In reality though our "home" could be a single family detached structure called a House, or a Zero Lot Line Home.
+In reality though your "home" could be a single family detached structure called a House, or a Zero Lot Line Home.
 It could also be a structure that's abutting to one or more neighboring structures that could be called a Townhouse/Row House, a Patio Home, a Duplex/Triplex or even a Quadraplex etc. The home could also literally share one or more common walls with neighbors.
 These types of properties include Townhomes, Apartment Flats and even Lofts also known as Converted Warehouse Lofts.
 There are of course many advantages and disadvantages to each of these different types of homes that reflect the location, size, initial and ongoing costs, privacy, owner's responsibility and more!

 Regardless Of The Type Of Home, Most Properties Over Time Have Similar Maintenance & Repair Costs!